-401(k) Contribution Plan
+401(k) Plan

 The Company has adopted the Barclays 401(k) Plan (referred to as the "401(k) Plan") effective January 1, 1980.
 Eligible employees may elect to participate in the plan at any time during the year.
 Employees who formally elect to participate may contribute any amount from 1% to 50% of their eligible compensation each pay period as pre-tax contributions, Roth 401(k) after-tax contributions, or a combination.
-The combined pre-tax and Roth 401(k) after-tax contributions are subject to the Internal Revenue Service limit of \$17,500 in 2014.
+The combined pre-tax and Roth 401(k) after-tax contributions are subject to the IRS limit of \$17,500 in 2014.
 Additionally, employees who formally elect to participate may contribute 1% to 6% of their eligible compensation as traditional after-tax contributions to the 401(k) plan each pay period.
 The combined pre-tax, Roth 401(k) after-tax and traditional after-tax contributions may not exceed 50% of eligible compensation.
-Employees age 50 or over who have reached the 401(k) Plan or Internal Revenue Service maximum allowable pre-tax and/or Roth 401(k) aftertax contribution limit in a plan year may contribute catch-up contributions up to \$5,500 for 2014 on a pre-tax or Roth 401(k) after-tax basis up to the Internal Revenue Service catch-up limit for the year.
+Employees age 50 or over who have reached the 401(k) Plan or IRS maximum allowable pre-tax and/or Roth 401(k) after-tax contribution limit in a plan year may contribute catch-up contributions up to \$5,500 for 2014 on a pre-tax or Roth 401(k) after-tax basis up to the IRS catch-up limit for the year.

 The Company matches all or a portion of employee pre-tax and/or Roth 401(k) after-tax contributions through employer matching contributions.
 For every \$1.00 an employee contributes on a pre-tax basis (up to 6% of eligible compensation each pay period), the Company contributes \$1.00 (\$1.50 for employees whose annualized eligible compensation is \$60,000 or less).
-The maximum annual match available under the 401(k) Plan is \$15,600 (6% of the \$260,000 Internal Revenue Service annual compensation limit).
-The matching contributions vest with the employee on a graduated scale based on completed years of service.
+The maximum annual match available under the 401(k) Plan is \$15,600 (6% of the \$260,000 IRS annual compensation limit).
+The matching contributions vest on a graduated scale based on completed years of service.
 Catch-up contributions and traditional after-tax contributions are not eligible for employer matching contributions.